Martchus/passwordmanager/README.md

 ```

 ##### Notes
-* The Android packages for the dependencies Qt 5, iconv, OpenSSL and Kirigami 2 are provided in
+* The Android packages for the dependencies Qt, iconv, OpenSSL and Kirigami 2 are provided in
   my [PKGBUILDs](http://github.com/Martchus/PKGBUILDs) repo.
 * The lastest Java I was able to use was version 8 (`jdk8-openjdk` package).